DevExpress/testcafe/docs/articles/templates/actions/manual-scroll-warning.md

 > Important!
-When you perform actions, TestCafe scrolls the webpage as needed to reach elements.
-There is usually no need to scroll the page manually.
+When TestCafe interacts with an off-screen DOM element, it scrolls that element into view.
+There is usually no need to use the `scroll` action.